President Trump's move to expand offshore oil drilling sparks protest from environmentalists, politicians

 But the prospect triggered concern from coast to coast and even in Sonoma County, where the ocean is protected by a marine sanctuary that prohibits oil exploration.

-“This is the first time in 35 years that California has been a target for offshore drilling,” said Richard Charter of Bodega Bay, a veteran anti-drilling advocate.
+The order would mark the first time in 35 years that California has been a target for offshore drilling, said Richard Charter of Bodega Bay, a veteran anti-drilling advocate.

 A congressional moratorium established in 1982 prevented new oil wells on the California coast.
 After the moratorium was suspended in 2009, Obama removed California from the federal oil drilling plan that Trump now seeks to expand.